kk-spartans/scholars-cup/06 - Things Really Do Catch Fire/09 - Fire in art and literature - literal vs. metaphorical/Ring of Fire.md

 link: https://open.spotify.com/track/6YffUZJ2R06kyxyK6onezL
 ---

-By “Ring of Fire”, Johnny Cash means falling in love so intense, it feels like you’re being burned by it (I think,).
+By “Ring of Fire”, Johnny Cash means falling in love so intense, it feels like you’re being burned by it (I think).
 Connect that metaphor with everything else in the song — and it makes a *lot* of sense.